 So there you have it – a retrospective on the last decade in product.
 While a lot has changed for the better we still have a lot of work to do to continue proving the value of product thinking, embracing systems thinking and ethical product development, and helping each other build products (and services) people love.

-Thanks to Eli Montgomery, Emily Tate, and Imogen Johnson for editing.
+Thanks to Saielle DaSilva, Emily Tate, and Imogen Johnson for editing.
 And thanks to the many amazing responses to my virtual retro on Twitter – even if we didn’t have enough post-it notes – Büşra Coşkuner, Colin Grossman, Dave Thompson, James Gulland, Jason Scherschligt, JP Park, Kintan Brahmbhatt, KP Frahm, Kyle Evans, Lily Smith, Pär Österlund, Radhika Dutt, Seb Sabouné, Steve McLaughlin, and more!